andressabertolini/expense-tracker-app/README.md

 # About this app

-This is a ReactJS project where you can input incomes ans expenses to track your money
+This is a ReactJS project where you can input incomes and expenses to track your money

 This was developed from a tutorial for study purposes: https://www.youtube.com/watch?v=XuFDcZABiDQ